 - 500ml (2 cups) sweet corn kernels, approximately 2 sweet corn cobs

 - 1 red pepper, washed and finely chopped

-- Add the red pepper, corn, turkey and stock and heat the mixture to boiling point.
+- Tip in the turkey and stock, then bring the mixture to boiling point.

 - Season to taste and serve immediately.

 - For an even thicker soup consistency, double up on the cornstarch used, i.e. 18g (2 tbsp).

 - The turkey can be substituted for leftover chicken or any roast meats for that matter.